Humility is the foundation of all virtues- Confucious.

 Jose Mujica: Uruguay’s former president, Jose “Pepe” Mujica, was dubbed the “world’s poorest president” for good reason.
 A former Tupamaros guerrilla fighter in the 1960’s and ’70’s, Mujica was shot multiple times and spent 14 years in jail in harsh, isolated conditions.
 When he was elected Uruguayan president in 2009, Mujica donated 90 percent of his presidential salary to charity and ditched the lavish presidential palace, opting instead to live in his ramshackle farm with his wife.
 For the longest time, his sole personal asset amounted to a 1987 Volkswagen Beetle.Mujica also fearlessly admonished other world leaders for their unfettered allowance of globalization and inequality.

 Negative Traits of Pride: The opposite of humility is pride.
 As mentioned earlier it is very easy to spot people who lack humility.
 Below are some of the ways we can identify them:

 1. They believe consciously or subconsciously that they know everything.
-As a result, they don’t believe anyone can teach them anything, which keeps them from learning what they need to in order to succeed.
-Wisdom is often hidden in the least likely places and people.
-If you lack humility, you will miss it, and if you miss it, you will miss your success.
+As a result, they don’t believe anyone can teach them anything, which keeps them from learning what they need to learn in order to succeed.
+Wisdom is often hidden in the least likely places.
+If you lack humility, you will miss it, and if you miss it, you might loose your success.
 According to Charlie Sheen, uncertainty is a sign of humility and humility is the willingness and ability to learn

 2.They believe they are always right.
 Because they have gotten it right so many times before, they begin to believe they will never get it wrong.
 Mathematics and science may be predictable, but life is not.